Future Dental specialises in creating custom-made mouthguards for our patients

 Benefits of a customised dental mouthguard vs over-the-counter mouthguards

 A custom-made mouthguard fits your upper teeth and is indented so your lower teeth close into it.
 The indenting of your lower teeth into the mouthguard greatly reduces shock to your jaw joints and as a result, greatly lessens the risk of brain injuries to the middle lobes of the brain while at the same time reducing shock to the frontal lobes via your maxillary bones and their related facial and cranial bones.

 An accurate fit and even thickness of material protect your teeth, gums, joints and jaws while at the same time being much more comfortable and firmly fitting.
 An over-the-counter one does virtually not give any of these benefits.
 As a result, it is a false economy and leaves you vulnerable.

 What is involved in having a custom-made mouthguard?

 Usually, it is a good idea to have an examination.
 This way we can check to see that you don’t require any other dental work that may affect the shape of your teeth, therefore affecting the fit of the mouthguard.
-Impressions of both upper and lower teeth are taken by the dentist, hygienist or therapist.
+Impressions of both upper and lower teeth are taken by the dentist.